Category: <span>Current Interest</span>

 RA funding does become available from time to time, but like many other faculty I would only consider awarding such funding to research students after working with them initially for some time (while they are supported by TA positions), if such work is going well.
 And I tend to work exclusively with PhD students, not Master’s students (see further comments in the “Prospective Students” section).

 Sometimes hourly grader slots do open up, and then they are indeed up to individual instructors to award.
 When I have any such available, I post them here, and invite interested students to submit resumes.
-At this time there is no such post, because I do not have any grader hours assigned to my courses for Fall 2023.
+(If you see no such post at some given time, that means I do not have any grader hours assigned to my courses for the current or upcoming semesters.)

 Rarely I have development jobs open in support for my research projects that carry an hourly pay appointment.
 Again, I would post them here and other university forums; if you do not see any, that is because I have none open at the moment.